dmlc/xgboost/doc/parameter.md

 General Parameters
 ------------------
 * booster [default=gbtree]
-  - which booster to use, can be gbtree or gblinear. gbtree uses tree based model while gblinear uses linear function.
+  - which booster to use, can be gbtree, gblinear or dart. gbtree and dart use tree based model while gblinear uses linear function.
 * silent [default=0]
   - 0 means printing running messages, 1 means silent mode.
 * nthread [default to maximum number of threads available if not set]